mbarbin/provider/doc/docs/reference/glossary.md

 ## Actors

-**Library authors**: Identify the required functionality they want to parameterize over.
+**Library authors** identify the required functionality they want to parameterize over.

-**Provider authors**: Implement these building blocks.
+**Provider authors** implement these building blocks.
 There can be several different implementations of the same Traits, each with different characteristics (e.g., blocking/non-blocking, using/avoiding certain dependencies).

-**Clients**: Write the final code that utilizes everything else.
+**Clients** (end users) write the final code that utilizes everything else.
 Clients decide which providers to use at runtime and instantiate the parameterized libraries with them.

 ## Operations